Spiced Chewy Brownies

 What makes these brownies so great is how they blend familiar tastes in a fresh way.
 They're simple enough for a random Tuesday but fancy enough for special moments too.
 Each bite mixes the comfort of a classic brownie with the nostalgic flavor of holiday gingerbread.

 A stack of rich, powdered-sugar-dusted brownies rests on a wooden surface, surrounded by festive pinecones and greenery.
-Pin it
+Save it

 A stack of rich, powdered-sugar-dusted brownies rests on a wooden surface, surrounded by festive pinecones and greenery. | kylierecipes.com